Houses and Collections

-Our mission is fulfilled through educational programs, community lectures, diverse exhibits, and through our four interpreted house museums that are open to the public: Earle-Napier-Kinnard House, East Terrace House, and McCulloch House.
+Our mission is fulfilled through educational programming, community lectures, diverse exhibitions, and through our three interpreted house museums that are open to the public: Earle-Napier-Kinnard House, East Terrace House, and McCulloch House.

-Historic Waco Foundation is a volunteer organization dedicated to historic preservation in the city of Waco.
+Historic Waco Foundation is a volunteer driven organization dedicated to being the storytellers of Waco’s history through the preservation of our historic houses.
 The foundation was established in 1967, through the merger and incorporation of three common interest groups: the Heritage Society, the Society for Historic Preservation, and the Duncan Foundation.
-Today, our four historic houses serve as our opportunity to preserve Waco's heritage and history, educate the public, and inspire the community.
-We offer house tours, as well as, educational opportunities, programs, events, and special exhibits throughout the year.
-Want to learn more?
-Feel free to stop by our Hoffmann office any time 8:30 am -5:00pm Monday- Thursday, 8:30 am - 12:00 Friday or call us at (254)753-5166.
+Today, our three historic houses serve an opportunity to preserve Waco's heritage and history, educate the public, and inspire the community.
+Throughout the year, we offer house tours, as well as, field trips for school groups, our Traveling Trunk program, special events, and rotating exhibitions

 House Tour Rates:

 Active Military & Children under 6 years old: Free Admission

 All proceeds from admissions go to the care and preservation of our homes and collections - thank you for your support!

 See home page for current house tour hours.